Why You Need a Stud Finder in 2025

 Types of Stud Finders

-- Magnetic Stud Finders: Magnetic stud finders catch on the fasteners that attach drywall to studs as you wave a magnet along the wall.
+- Magnetic Stud Finders: Magnetic stud finders find the fasteners that attach drywall to studs as you wave a magnet along the wall.
 Since fasteners often sit over a foot apart on a single stud, locating one with a magnetic stud finder may take longer, but this option is affordable and quite simple to use.

 - Electronic Stud Finders: An electronic stud finder runs on batteries and has features such as deep scanning modes that see through thick material, an LED display, and in some cases, live wire detection.
 It works by detecting changes in wall density to locate studs.